ImxTreme21/Startpage-OPIUM/README.md

 # A TRUE OPIUM STARTPAGE

-Minimalist OPIUM starpage for yall carti dickriders lol.
+Minimalist OPIUM starpage for yall carti meatriders lol.

 > OMG THIS IS SO OPIUM I WILL DROP ALBUM, LUV ALL MY SUPPORTERS ITS TIME (Jordan Terrell Carter)